+The first such work is considered to be the Chandra-vakyani of Vararuci, who is traditionally assigned to the fourth century CE.
 Mnemonic major system.
 The Major System (also called the phonetic number system, phonetic mnemonic system, or Herigone's mnemonic system) is a mnemonic technique used to aid in memorizing numbers.

 The system works by converting numbers into consonant sounds, then into words by adding vowels.
 The system works on the principle that images can be remembered more easily than numbers.
 The system Each numeral is associated with one or more consonants.
 Vowels and the consonants w, h, and y are ignored.
 Mnemonic peg system.
 A Peg system is a technique for memorizing lists.